Britt4444/tweeter/README.md

-# Tweeter Project
+# 🐤 Tweeter Project 🐤

 Tweeter is a simple, single-page Twitter clone.
+This app highlights the adaptive strenth of using Sass to implement responsive design.
+By preventing cross-site scripting, you can feel secure curating new tweets in this minimalist, Twitter-like environment.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+## Final Product

-## Getting Started
+## Getting Started 👇

 1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
 2. Clone your repository onto your local device.